I understand Medicaid’s five-year look back period and its transfer penalty. Most advice I see says that if money has b...Read more

-In order to identify who has transferred assets, states require a person applying for Medicaid to disclose all financial transactions he or she was involved in during the five years before the Medicaid application.
-This five-year period is known as the "look-back period."
-The state Medicaid agency then determines whether the Medicaid applicant transferred any assets for less than fair market value during this period.
+States require Medicaid applicants to disclose all financial transactions they were involved in during the five years before they applied.
+This five-year period is known as the lookback period.
+The state Medicaid agency then determines whether the Medicaid applicant transferred any assets during this period for less than fair market value.

-Transferring assets to certain recipients will not trigger a period of Medicaid ineligibility even if the transfers occurred during the look-back period.
+Transferring assets to certain recipients will not trigger a period of ineligibility even if the transfers occurred during the lookback period.
 These exempt recipients include the following:

 - A spouse (or a transfer to anyone else as long as it is for the spouse's benefit)

-- A trust for the benefit of a blind or disabled child
+- A trust for the sole benefit of a blind or disabled child

 - A trust for the sole benefit of a disabled individual under age 65 (even if the trust is for the benefit of the Medicaid applicant, under certain circumstances).

 In addition, special exceptions apply to the transfer of a home.
-The Medicaid applicant may freely transfer his or her home to the following individuals without incurring a transfer penalty:
+For one, the Medicaid applicant's home may be transferred to the individuals above.
+In addition, the applicant may also freely transfer their home to the following individuals without incurring a transfer penalty:

 - A sibling who has lived in the home during the year preceding the applicant's institutionalization and who already holds an equity interest in the home

-If the state Medicaid agency determines that a Medicaid applicant made a transfer for less than fair market value, it will impose a penalty period.
-This penalty is a period of time during which the person transferring the assets will be ineligible for Medicaid.
+If the state Medicaid agency determines that an applicant has made a transfer for less than fair market value, it will impose a penalty period.
+This penalty is a period of time during which the person transferring the assets will not be eligible for Medicaid.
 The penalty period is determined by dividing the amount transferred by what Medicaid determines to be the average private pay cost of a nursing home in your state.

-If you have transferred assets within the past five years and are planning on applying for Medicaid, consult with your attorney to find out if there are any steps you can take to prevent incurring a penalty.
+If you have transferred assets within the past five years and are planning on applying for Medicaid, consult with an estate planning or elder law attorney.
+Find a qualified attorney near you to find out if there are any steps you can take to prevent a penalty.